raj808569/DCGAN_KERAS/README.md

 # DCGAN_KERAS
-Implementation of DCGAN in keras with MNIST dataset
+Implementation of deep convolutional generative adversarial networks (DCGANs) in keras with MNIST dataset